fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

          *The Caves of Steel* (Asimov, 1953)

 .. [#f2] Epistemic trespassing is the process of taking expertise in one field and
-         applying it to another.
+         applying it to another in which one does not have an equivalent (or any) competence.
          This is not an intrinsically bad thing - one could label all interdisciplinary research a form of epistemic trespassing.
          However, doing so successfully requires a willingness to learn the subtleties of the new field.